 With the information so far available we can now at least suggest the growth of the Wiant family as follows: 1794 Philip, 1795 Catherine, 1796 Elizabeth, 1798 Mary, 1799 daughter died, 1800 Martha, 1801 Susan, 1803 Solomon, 1804 Fanny, 1805 John, 1807 daughter died, 1809 daughter died, 1811 Benjamin and James, 1813 child died, 1815 Christiana, 1818 George.
 The lives of the thirteen children who grew to maturity are described in the second generation.

 GEORGE born ca 1773 married Mary Magdalena Hahn, daughter of Michael Hahn according to the latter's Northumberland County will of 1800.
 The 1794 tax list of Penn Township listed "son of George Weyant" as a single man.
 This would seem to refer to George Jr. In 1797 Maria was born to George and Magdalena (Grubbs church).
 The family was not listed in the 1800 census.
 In January 1802 George and Magdalena released land of Michael Hahn to Henry Heisler (see Catherine above).
 In December 1804 George Wiand Jr of Mahantango purchased land - the deed being witnessed by George Wiand Sr. (This does not prove that these were father and son but is a strong indication.)
 The 1810 census lists 3 sons under 10, 3 daughters under 10 and 1 daughter 10/15.
 George Wient was listed in an 1814 roster of the company of Captain Middleswarth during the war of 1812.
 George and Magdalena registered the birth of Sara at Grubbs church in 1815.
 They moved to Ohio some time before June 1818 when they were already selling a piece of land in Ohio.
 The tax lists for Salem 1816-19 show a George Wyant with 50 acres but it is unclear which George this is (see below the children of Jacob Weiand).
 In 1820 the 50 acre property becomes a 139 (137.5) acre property and, as indicated in later records, was in NE section as opposed to the SE section where the 50 acre property was.
 This is clearly George son of George.
 George and his wife were listed in the 1820 Ohio census of Salem Twp, Jefferson Co where they have been confused by researchers with the son of Jacob Sr who had actually died before 1820.
 They were listed as being over 45 with 3 sons under 10 (David, Frederick, Jacob) and 1 son 10-15 (John) [oldest son George was already married] and 1 daughter under 10 (Sarah) and one over 16 (Elizabeth).
 George stayed on the Salem tax lists until 1829.
 (He sold the 137.5 acre property in 1828.)
 They were listed in Union Twp, Harrison County in 1830 aged 50-59 with 2 sons 15-19 (David and Frederick), one son 10-14 (Jacob), one daughter 20-29, and one daughter 15-19 (Sarah).
 In Perry Township, in newly formed Carroll County in 1840, both were aged 60-69.
 George wrote his will in 1838; it was proved February 23, 1845 in Carroll County, Ohio.
 George Wiant's tombstone at Mt.
 Tabor cemetery in Perry Twp, Carroll Co. gives his date of death as December 23, 1844.
 When this information was recorded the stone was broken and the age at death was missing.
 His will listed his wife Magdalena and children Mary Crist (oldest daughter), Susanna Kessel, Mary Magdalena Grobing, Elizabeth Thompson, Sarah Cahill, George (oldest son), John, David, Frederick, and Jacob (youngest son).
+Magdalena Wiand died in 1854 (newspaper notice of sale of property).
 These children are described in the second generation